Health Enrichment Literacy Program (HELP)

 To see information related to Advocate Health (of which Concern Mission is a part) efforts in around the world, including Africa and Asia the Concern Mission Impact Report is also available

-At Concern Mission International, we are better able to serve poor and needy, suffering people in our communities when we reflect gifts and donations in those communities.
-This also means that health equity is one of our main focuses, it is a part of who we are and what we do as an organization.
+At Concern Mission International, we believe that our ability to serve poor, needy, and suffering individuals in our communities is strengthened when we ensure that gifts and donations directly benefit those same communities.
+Health equity is central to this mission — it is not just one of our priorities, but an essential part of who we are and what we do as an organization.

 Collaborating with Local and International